 Children are our most important resource because they are our future.
-As parents we invest every ounce of our emotional being into raising our children.
-There is no event that can have a more negative impact than one that severely injures a child.
+As parents, we invest every ounce of our emotional being into raising our children.
+No event can have a more negative impact than one that severely injures a child.

 - Children's brain injury

 - Children's spinal injury

 - Child scarring and disfigurement